rickkyy89/BrickLayers/README.md

 [![Brick Layers for everybody](https://img.youtube.com/vi/qqJOa46OTTs/maxresdefault.jpg)](https://www.youtube.com/watch?v=qqJOa46OTTs)

 ---
+# IMPORTANT NOTICE:

+In the past days we've been making constant changes to this script.
+Some bugs were fixed, a couple of thinks were broken.

+Right now, actual printing is not producing good results.
+As soon as it get's acceptable again, I'll say it here.
+Thanks!

+---

 ## Install Python or Pypy
 To use the script, you need **Python 3** installed in your machine: